Spencer-Brown80/visit_planner/README.md

 27. The User can set user parameters.
 Users can change their start/end address, availability by day of week, avoid tolls, avoid highways, shortest distance and shortest time.

-28. The User can add, view, update and delete both User and Client notifications.
-The User can select to be notified of overlapping schedules and travel delays.
-The User can select/deselect for the Client/Client Contact to be notified of changes in the schedule within a given time frame.
+28. The User can view User notifications.
+The User can select to be notified of overlapping schedules.